jkisk/latency-tracker/README.md

 ### Data Generation

-You can generate sample batches of data in text files with `generate-data/main.go` adjusting min and max times according to reflect different scenarios.
+Generate sample batches of data in text files with `generate-data/main.go` adjusting min and max times to reflect different scenarios.

 ### Data input